Dr Gabriela Meier

 Baring Court, University of Exeter St Luke's Campus, Heavitree Road, Exeter, EX1 2LU, UK

-Recent publications include the co-authored book “The Multilingual Turn in Languages Education” (Conteh & Meier, 2014), and I’m the leader of the following MEd modules: “bilingual and multilingual approaches to language teaching and learning (EFPM292)” and “principles of language learning (EFPM266)”.
+Recent co-authored publications include the book on Languages and Social Cohesion (forthcoming), and that on “The Multilingual Turn in Languages Education” (Conteh & Meier, 2014).
+My roles in the university comprise, leadership of the MEd modules: “bilingual and multilingual approaches to language teaching and learning (EFPM292)” and “principles of language learning (EFPM266)”, as well as the co-ordination of the personal tutoring system.

 Keywords: multilingual education, bilingual, plurilingual repertoire, social cohesion, multilingual turn, multilingual socialisation, complex identities